top of page

 Try the Local Food

 No visit to Halifax would be complete without sampling some of the delicious local seafood.
-I can honestly say that during our 2 Week East Coast Canada Road Trip that the seafood was some of the best that I’ve ever had.
-Whether you want to try the famous lobster rolls, eat fish and chips along the boardwalk, or my personal favourite, pan fried scallops, there are plenty of options.
+I can honestly say that during our Nova Scotia Road Trip that the seafood was some of the best that I’ve ever had (even better than when we visited Vancouver Island).

 Even if they resist, try to encourage the kids to try everything you eat at least once, as you never know what they will end up liking.
 Our youngest daughter ended up loving seafood chowder and even ordered it on our last night from the kids menu!